 Among the many risotto variations, asparagus risotto (‘risotto agli asparagi’) is one of the most successful, and one of my favorites.
 There are a few different ways to incorporate asparagus in a risotto.
-In my recipe, which uses red wine, diced asparagus are added in stages, from the bottom of the stalk to its top, to ensure uniform cooking and to get the most in terms of flavor.
+In my recipe, diced asparagus are added in stages, from the bottom of the stalks to their tops, to ensure uniform cooking and to get the most in terms of flavor.
 For best results, however, it’s recommended to use the freshest possible asparagus.
 Since the shoots are still actively growing, even if kept in the fridge and in the dark over time they tend to consume their own sugars and to dry out(1).

 (1)Harold McGee.
 On Food and Cooking: The Science and Lore of the Kitchen.
 2nd edition (2004)